pandeydeep9/EvidentialResearch2023/ReadMe.txt

 3) For all Cifar10 experiments and results, consider the folder MainCifar10Experiments Run bash submit_baseline_ce.sh to obtain Cross-Entropy based standard classifier model's results Run bash submit_evidential.sh to obtain all Evidential model results (All hyperparameters and settings)

+4) For all Cifar100 experiments and results, consider the folder Cifar100Experiments Run bash 1_submit_baseline_ce.sh to obtain Cross-Entropy based standard classifier model's results Run bash 2_submit_evidential.sh to obtain all Evidential model results (All hyperparameters and settings)